xpqz/dyalog-docs/language-reference-guide/docs/primitive-operators/commute.md

 The derived function is equivalent to `YfX`.
 The derived function need not return a result.

-If left argument `X` is omitted, the right argument `Y` is duplicated in its place, i.e.
+If left argument `X` is omitted, the right argument `Y` is duplicated in its place, that is:
 ```apl
       f⍨Y ←→ Y f⍨Y
 ```